 8.4.
 Approval Process

 8.4.4.
-Slide Relevance: Each screen is located in a prime area for that specific school or department.
-When requesting your slide on a sign, please be respectful to the location and audience that the screen serves.
+Bulletin Relevance: Each screen is located in a prime area for that specific school or department.
+When requesting your bulletin on a sign, please be respectful to the location and audience that the screen serves.
 Do not select all the signs when asking for exposure.
 Continuing the habit of selecting all screens without consideration will be considered harassment, and proper steps will be taken to remove your access after review.

 8.5.
 Content Guidelines